brotkrueml/sdbreadcrumb/README.md

 ## Requirements

-The extension requires TYPO3 8 LTS or TYPO3 9 LTS.
+The extension works with TYPO3 8 LTS, TYPO3 9 LTS and TYPO3 10.0.

-The master branch can be used with TYPO3 10.0.

 ## Why should you use this extension?